ConorC22/Game/README.md

 In command line:

 At root: "Javac .* java" to compile

-Then "Java MainFrameSnake" to run
+Following successful compile - "Java MainFrameSnake" to run